akkadotnet/getakka.net/src/docs/Working with actors.md

 ## Send messages
 Messages are sent to an Actor through one of the following methods.

-tell means “fire-and-forget”, e.g. send a message asynchronously and return immediately. ask sends a message asynchronously and returns a Future representing a possible reply.
+tell means “fire-and-forget", e.g. send a message asynchronously and return immediately. ask sends a message asynchronously and returns a Future representing a possible reply.
 Message ordering is guaranteed on a per-sender basis.